mrAlishah/golangTraining/map/README.md

 # Length of the map
 using the len function

-# vert important point
+# very important point
+**Similar to slices, maps are reference types.**<br>
+Similar is the case when maps are passed as parameters to functions.<br>
-Similar to slices, maps are reference types. look at example number 87
+When any change is made to the map inside the function, it will be visible to the caller also. look at example number 87
  # Maps equality
 Maps can't be compared using the == operator.
 The == can be only used to check if a map is nil.